 Daniel

-Can the urban social conflict explain a spatial variability of voting preferences in an urban area?
+Can urban social conflict explain the spatial variability of voting preferences in an urban area?

 In most of electoral geography works urban areas play a role of homogenous spatial-analytical unit.
 Actually, the voting preferences in urban areas are spatially distributed heterogeneously.
 In general, a city does not take a big deal of electoral geography research attention.
-The goal of the paper is to take a look into voting behaviour inside the boundaries of city of Warsaw.
-Instead of traditional explanation of spatial distribution of voting behaviour by distribution of socio-economic status the paper attempts to investigate whether there are any other spatial variables - typical for urban sociology and urban geography - that might explain voting behaviour in the space of city.
+The goal of this paper is to take a look into voting behaviour inside the boundaries of the city of Warsaw.
+Instead of traditional explanations of the spatial distribution of voting behaviour by distribution of socio-economic status, the paper attempts to investigate whether there are any other spatial variables that may be typical for urban sociology and urban geography which might explain voting behaviour in city spaces.
 The study is based on the 2015 general election in Poland.

 Monika

 Introduction: The role of B-Myb protein during DNA repair